 How to Find the Best MCAT Tutor for You

-If you have decided that an MCAT tutor is the best fit for you, or you are still just entertaining the idea, you’ll want to invest some time and care into finding the best one for your needs.
-But this task can be quite daunting.
-There are hundreds of MCAT tutors online, offering their services via premed forums like MCAT Reddit and Premed Reddit.
+There are hundreds of MCAT tutors online, offering their services via premed forums like MCAT Reddit, Residency Reddit and Premed Reddit.
 Simply searching for MCAT tutors online will flood you with thousands of options that often feel indistinguishable from one another, so what can you do to find the one that fits your needs?
-Check out our failproof method of finding the MCAT tutor for you below!
+Keep reading…

 #1: Go With Experience

-Specifically, you’d want to determine that a tutor has helped students in the last 5-6 years.
+Specifically, you’d want to determine that a tutor has helped students in the last 5-6 years and understands the latest version of the test.
 Don’t just take their word for it—be sure to do your homework and interview them for the position.
-Discuss your diagnostic results, study plans, concerns, and don’t assume anything without them proving their claims.
-Ask if they’ve taken the new MCAT, how they scored, how long they have been tutoring for the MCAT, how many students they’ve successfully prepped since 2015, and have them explain the current MCAT format to you.

-If you go with a prep company, they should be able to match you with an MCAT expert that has been tutoring for years and knows the test’s format and effective preparation strategies like the back of their hand.
-Always check their reviews for MCAT preparation on an independent website such as Trustpilot to see if they’ve helped past students succeed.
+If you go with a prep company, always check their reviews for MCAT preparation on an independent website such as Trustpilot to see if they’ve helped past students succeed.
 It is important to ensure that you are placing your trust in a trained and tested MCAT expert.

 #2: Find a Teacher, Not Just a Student Who Aced Their Own MCAT